Last flings: conditions and forecast for Mar. 16 2026

 Wednesday will be dry and cold, with mild westerly winds and little gustiness.
 Mostly sunny on this day, possibly the nicest one for the week to be outside.

 Thursday will start with some light snow across northerm parts of NY state, Vermont, and New Hampshire, as winds shift southerly bringing moist air in.
 As the day goes on, rain showers will arrive for the western and southernmost parts of the Northeast-US and the Hudson valley.
 The rain/wintry mix/snow line with shift back-and-forth throughout the day.
 Winds will be a bit breezy at times on Thursday and Friday, going up to 20mph in some parts.
+All told no real accumulation expected.

-The pattern of northern snow showers/southern rain showers will continue into Friday and the weekend, as will periodic shifts in type, as winds start shifitng fro the west and WNW.
+The pattern of northern snow showers/southern rain showers will continue into Friday and the weekend, as will periodic shifts in precipitation type, as winds start shifitng from the west and WNW.
 Given that night time temps north of Albany and the VT-NH/MA border will be below freezing, there’s a reasonable chance to pick up some accumulation in the norther regions of the Northeast-US.
 Gustss will get a bit stronger over the weekend, rising to 30+mph in isolated areas.

 Date / Daytime high tempMountains in northern NY, VT, and NHLowlands from central NY to NH interiorHudson Highlands to NYC metro